yankkvx/django-react-chat/README.md

 - **Real-time Messaging:** Instant message exchange using WebSockets.
 - **User Authentication:** Secure sign-up and login with JWT authentication.
 - **Profile Editing:** Users can edit their profile information (such as username, email, and profile picture).
-- **Server Management:** Users can delete servers they own or leave servers directly from their profile.
+- **Server Management:** Users can edit server details, delete servers they own, or leave servers they have joined.
+- **Moderation Tools:** Server owners can remove users from their servers, ensuring better control over community interactions.
 - **Create Server & Categories:** Users can create new servers and if no existing category matches their needs, they can create a new one.
+- **Channel Creation:** Users can create new channels within servers for more focused discussions.
 - **Message History:** Persistent chat history for each room.
 - **Light & Dark Mode:** Users can switch between light and dark themes.
 - **Responsive Design:** Fully optimized for mobile and desktop devices.